 22. Dhakal P, Chaudhry SI, Signorelli R, Collins KM.
-(2022) Serotonin signals through postsynaptic G(alpha)q, Trio RhoGEF, and DAG to promote C. elegans egg-laying circuit activity and behavior. in press at Genetics.
+(2022) Serotonin signals through postsynaptic G(alpha)q, Trio RhoGEF, and DAG to promote C. elegans egg-laying circuit activity and behavior.
+Genetics, 221(3): iyac084.
+Genetics.
 PDF PubMed Pre-print at BioRxiv.org.

 20. Ravi B, Zhao J, Chaudhry SI, Signorelli R, Bartole MK, Kopchock RJ 3rd, Guijarro C, Kaplan JM, Kang L, and Collins KM.
 (2021) Presynaptic Gαo (GOA-1) signals to depress command neuron excitability and allow stretch-dependent modulation of egg laying in Caenorhabditis elegans.
 Genetics 218 (4): iyab080.
 Paper.
 PubMed PDF.